-When a user needs to fill out a field at any step of your Guide and you want the user to enter any value into an input field, you can use the “Any value” option.
-This option can only be chosen, if an input field or a system dropdown was recorded.
+When a user needs to fill out a field at any step of your Guide, and you want the user to enter any value into an input field, you can use the “Any value” option.
+This option can only be chosen if an input field or a system dropdown is recorded.

-If it is required for users to input a specific value or select a specific option in a system dropdown you should use the 'specific value' option.
-The user can type in the needed value or he can use the autofill button.
+If it is required for users to input a specific value or select a specific option in a system dropdown you should use the specific value option.
+The user can type in the needed value or use the autofill button.
 You can decide if the Guide should automatically proceed with "field remains active for input validation" (default setting), if it should automatically proceed with "field becomes inactive with input validation" or if the user needs to hit the enter key.

 Use this option if the user needs to hover over an element in order to proceed to the next step.
 This step can not be recorded directly and needs to be adjusted in the Editor.

 Use this if a double click is required for your application.

 Use this when a user needs to drag and drop.
 This cannot be recorded directly.
 In a Userlane Guide, dragging and dropping are two individual steps.
 Thus, record the step where the drag should start in the Editor and choose “Drag” in the “Next” section.
 Then, record the step that the element should be dropped and choose “Drop” in the “Next” section.

 The Guide will proceed when the user performs a right-click.

 Sometimes a left or right click element doesn’t work.
 This might be the case if certain elements are defined as mouse-down elements in the page code of your application and would not react to a regular click.
 In these cases, you just redefine a step as a “left click mouse-down” or “right click mouse-down”.